 Stair riser after stair riser, parts of my newly and proudly applied wallpaper had a good chunk of its finish sanded off, revealing nothing but white vinyl underneath.
 It was glaringly obvious right away.
 How he could not have realized what he was doing and proceeding on, well, that eludes me to this day.
 Must be a guy thing…

 This is were the lamenting, fist shaking, ugly crying and ever so brief divorce lawyer thought came in.
 There was no way of salvaging any of it.
 And living with it the way it was was clearly out of the question.

-After a few days, I was ready to get back in the saddle and undo the hurt and pain having to look at this mess was causing me every time I walked up the stairs.
+It took me a few days until I was ready to get back in the saddle.
+But I had to undo the hurt and pain of having to look at this mess every time I walked up the stairs.